valentina-s/ooi_sonar/README.md

-This work is being converted from an old state which used lots of Python 2 from the [mi-instrument package](https://github.com/oceanobservatories/mi-instrument) to a new state which uses Python 3.
-It's currently undergoing major changes at the moment, so please check back in Nov 2018 for a cleaner and more functional repo.
+This work is undergoing major changes from an old state which used lots of Python 2 from the [mi-instrument package](https://github.com/oceanobservatories/mi-instrument) to a new state which uses Python 3.
+Please check back in Nov 2018 for a cleaner and more functional repo.

 To create a conda environment for this project: